johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-06-21-azure-container-apps-pubsub/index.md

 ![A gif that demos entering an email address in the form, submitting it and seeing an email arrive with a weather forecast in](demo-send-email-with-pubsub.gif)

 We now have Azure Container Apps running in Azure, using the dapr pubsub component.
+Hopefully in future declarative subscribtions will be available also, but for now we can use the programmatic approach.